The post-COVID phenomena :

 Practitioners Safety – COVID and beyond

-We plan the Zen Retreat 2021 amid the pandemic in October 2020 to meet with our worldwide fellow practitioners in person after the COVID lockdown.
-With each other’s strength and support, we hope to create a Zen environment for every practitioner to advance their Zen practice in Vancouver, Canada, in the beautiful summer of 2021.
+We plan the Zen Retreat 2022 to meet with our worldwide fellow practitioners in person after the COVID lockdown.
+With each other’s strength and support, we hope to create a Zen environment for you to advance your Zen practice in Vancouver, Canada, in the beautiful summer of 2022.

-To ensure the safety and health of our practitioners and local community, we will continue to comply with government, retreat site, and None Zen Center’s safety procedures through COVID-19 period and beyond.
-Thank you for your cooperation to support a safe Zen community
+To ensure the safety and health of our practitioners and local community, we will continue to comply with the government, retreat site, and None Zen Center’s safety protocols through the COVID period and beyond.
+Thank you for your cooperation to support a safe Zen community.
+Here are some basic rules to apply, though the measures will be subject to change.

 - We will take your temperature when you check in to the retreat and every morning and evening during the retreat.
 If your temperature is higher than 100.4 degrees Fahrenheit or 38 degrees Celsius, you won’t be able to attend or continue the retreat.